miklevin/MikeLev.in/_includes/cat_jekyll.md

 <ol>
+<li><a href="/blog/if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb/">If Jekyll supports TOML because both were made my Tom, and Jekyll is in GitHub, why is YAML now the bomb?</a> (Fri May 12, 2023)
+<br/>Explore the power of words, keep a digital journal, and join me as I discuss the best SEO ever, memes, Dawkins' The Selfish Gene, Neil Stevenson's Snow Crash, Alice's Adventures in Wonderland, and the impact of Joel Spolsky and Jeff Atwood.
+Learn how YAML and Markdown let you create a single text-file for life, and how to use AI to your advantage in writing.</li>
 <li><a href="/blog/now-the-github-miklevin-yamlchop-repo-has-a-readme-md/">Now The Github miklevin/yamlchop Repo has a README.md</a> (Wed May 10, 2023)
 <br/>I'm an SME at MOZ and I'm sharing my best tricks for managing hundreds of lightweight blog posts using the yamlchop repo on Github.
 I'm using the yamlchop/chop.py tool to split them into individual files and OpenAI to generate headlines, meta descriptions, and keywords.
 With this system, I'm able to create previous and next arrows with the exact wording of my title tags in the links.</li>
 <li><a href="/blog/using-regex-in-neovim-to-format-markdown-quotes-with-2-trailing-spaces/">Using RegEx in NeoVim to Format Markdown Quotes with 2 Trailing Spaces</a> (Mon May 08, 2023)